 How you store items, the layout of the warehouse, and the proximity of certain items will impact operations, picking lists, and productivity.
-Zoning helps designated spaces for specific areas, such as those requiring refrigeration, storing dangerous goods, separating out the same product by lot number or expiration date, or simply keeping SKUs that are bundled or ordered often close to one another.
+Zoning helps designated spaces for specific areas, such as those requiring refrigeration, storing hazardous materials or dangerous goods, separating out the same product by lot number or expiration date, or simply keeping SKUs that are bundled or ordered often close to one another.

 6. Perform regular audits

 Inventory control provides the ability to audit inventory in a streamlined way, so you can discover potential issues quicker or before they arise.
 With a well-organized space, stringent record-keeping, and inventory management software, you can regularly audit and automate stock levels for better inventory control.

 How ShipBob’s platform makes inventory control easy